Myles181/SmartChoice/smartchoice/README.md

 (/product) route --

-                    This is route takes in a post request

-                    It takes in the searched input and calls the getProduct on the searched item e.g(getProduct(searchInput))

-                    the searched input will be delivered by the frontend to the backend via post request
+                    This is route takes in a post request It takes in the searched input and calls the getProduct on the searched item e.g(getProduct(searchInput)) The searched input will be delivered by the frontend to the backend via post request It creates products.json file which the frontend will get their data from